hydroflux/ruby-oo-self-quiz/README.md

 ?: An object is a bundle of code that contains both characteristics and behaviors.
 (X) True ( ) False

+?: Every object is aware of itself and we can define methods in which we tell objects to operate on themselves.
+(X) True ( ) False

 ?: The `self` keyword refers to the:
 ( ) The instance of an object ( ) The object that a method is being called on ( ) The class (X) The instance, or object, that the method is being called on